maximlian/Titanic-Survival-Exploration/README.md

 ## File Descriptions <a name="files"></a>

-- *Titanic.ipynb* - Jupyter Notebook containing all the code work - Dataset Understanding, Data Preparation, Data Modelling, Results - along with comments and interpretations.
+- *titanic.ipynb* - Jupyter Notebook containing all the code work - Dataset Understanding, Data Preparation, Data Modelling, Results - along with comments and interpretations.
-- *Titanic.csv* - Dataset used for analysis
+- *titanic.csv* - Dataset used for analysis

 ## Results <a name="results"></a>